 You may be fed up with trying all different sorts of shampoos and conditioners to try and fix your broken hair, and I completely understand!
-That is why I have tried to give you some useful information on why your hair has become broken in the first place, as well as steps you can take to prevent it happening in the first place.
+That is why I have tried to give you some useful information on why your hair has become weakened in the first place, as well as steps you can take to prevent it happening in the first place.

-Also Read: Why you should use these heat protectants that are best for natural hair
+Also Read: Why you should use these heat protectants

-Causes of Broken Hair
+Causes of Weakened Follicles

 This may seem incredibly obvious, but I’m going to suggest that the best way to treat your broken hair is to stop breaking it in the first place!
 As with most things, this is easier said than done, but this doesn’t have to be overwhelming; simply incorporate one or two of my suggestions into your lifestyle!

 Don’t forget to ensure you are eating a healthy diet of lean meats or vegetarian protein sources, fruits, vegetables, and low-fat dairy.
-Omega-3 fatty acids, found in high quantities in flaxseeds, walnuts, and salmon, will also help promote hair health.
+Omega-3 fatty acids, found in high quantities in flaxseeds, walnuts, and salmon, will also help promote scalp health.

 Apple cider vinegar mask